FarshidNooshi/FarshidNooshi/README.md

 ### In The Name Of GOD

-20 years old Software Engineer with a history of working in the information technology and services industry.
+Software Engineer with a history of working in the information technology and services industry.
 Skilled in Java, C++, C#, ElasticSearch, and Algorithms.
 Continuing Bachelor's degree focused in Computer Engineering from the Amirkabir University of Technology - Tehran Polytechnic.

 <!--